roq-trading/roq-cpp-samples/README.md

 #### Run the strategy against the simulator service

+> You probably want to run the next command from a new terminal.
-> Remember to activate the conda environment.
+> Remember to activate your Conda environment.

 ```bash
 src/roq/samples/simple/run.sh $HOME/simulator.sock